Intelligent-Silicon/ClarionService/README.md

 C6 App and Dct file, so it can be loaded into later versions of Clarion.

+Works on Windows XP through to Windows 11.

 ToDo.

 Copy over the procedures to Install, Change and Remove a service and ALL its fields.